Professional Clear Administrative Services Credential

 - Format: On site, job embedded fieldwork, alongside an experienced university supervisor/coach

-- Location: Regional Centers in Mission Valley-San Diego, Bakersfield, and Inland Empire.
+- Location: Regional Centers in Mission Valley-San Diego, and Bakersfield.

 - Tuition and fees: Please visit our Graduate Student Financial Services website